raul23/organize-ebooks/README.rst

   usage: organize_ebooks [OPTIONS] {folder_to_organize}

   Automatically organize folders with potentially huge amounts of unorganized ebooks.
-  This is done by renaming the files with proper names and moving them to other folders..
+  This is done by renaming the files with proper names and moving them to other folders.

   This script is based on the great ebook-tools written in shell by na-- (See https://github.com/na--/ebook-tools).